MSRConnections/Azure-training-course/Content/Image Processing/Azure Image Processing HOL.md

     _Creating a container_

 1. If you are working with the cell data, type  "celldata" (without quotation marks) into the box that appears under **Blob Containers**.
 Then press Enter to create a new container named "celldata".
+Upload the image files from the Resources\celldata folder of htis lab (or your local copy of cell data).

 If you are working with the bcc / hpcnone dataset follow the instructions below -
 1. Type "images_bcc" (without quotation marks) into the box that appears under **Blob Containers**.
 Then press Enter to create a new container named "images_bcc".